Allergies — Wokingham, Berkshire

 - Worsening of respiratory conditions — allergic rhinitis and asthma frequently coexist, and uncontrolled allergies can trigger or worsen asthmatic episodes

-For people with year-round (perennial) allergies to indoor allergens such as dust mites or pet hair, these symptoms are present to some degree throughout the year rather than seasonally, and can have a significant cumulative impact on energy, mood and overall wellbeing.
-Allergies also commonly worsen other conditions including insomnia, stress and anxiety.
+Perennial allergies produce these symptoms to some degree throughout the year and can have a significant cumulative impact on energy, mood and overall wellbeing.
+They also commonly worsen other conditions including insomnia, stress and anxiety.

 3. Causes of allergies